Dxyk/Angular-Udemy/Section 11 Changing Pages with Routing/README.md

 1. Use `ActivatedRoute` to obtain the current route
    1. `ActivatedRoute.snapshot.params` contains a map of all the dynamic variables in the current route
-   2. These dynamic variables are defined in Route's path param
+   2. These dynamic variables are defined in Route's route param

 ```ts
 import { ... } from '...';